getodk/docs/shared-src/docs-tech-guide.rst

   If you are working on
-  the design, testing, or deployment of the docs, you might find the need to install an additional PyPi package.
+  the design, testing, or deployment of the docs, you might need to install an additional PyPi package.
-  If you do,
+  If so,
   please update the :file:`requirements.txt` file with :command:`pip freeze > requirements.txt`.
-  Pull Requests which change :file:`requirements.txt` should include a note about why the new packages are needed.
+  Pull requests which change :file:`requirements.txt` should include a note about why the new package is needed.

 .. note::

-  If you have problems when running the Sphinx commands (see below), you may have a dependency issue.
+  If you have problems when running Sphinx commands (see below), you may have a dependency issue.
   Try running :command:`pip install -r requirements.txt` again.